oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

     - Under Setting:

-        - Data Description: **Retrieve the event details for a given event**
+        - Data Description: **Retrieve the event details for a given event.
+Provide the data as a paragraph.**

         - Type > SQL Query